5.5. AI/ML Experiments

 What is an AI/ML experiment?

-To verify the installation and start the MLflow server:
+To verify the installation and start the MLflow UI server locally:

 services: